Vontaze Burfict: 2018 season

-On January 8, 2018, the Cincinnati Bengals announced their decision to hire Teryl Austin, who was previously the defensive coordinator for the Detroit Lions as their new defensive coordinator.
-The position was left vacant after the departure of Paul Guenther, who was hired by the Oakland Raiders.
 On March 16, 2018, Burfict received a four-game suspension for violating the league's policy against performance-enhancing drugs.
 Burfict would blame the failed drug test on Smith-Schuster's illegal hit the year prior as well as the fact that he was on prescription drugs.

 In Week 6, Burfict delivered a hit to wide receiver Antonio Brown that unintentionally injured Bengals teammate Jessie Bates and sidelined him for the remainder of their 28–21 loss against the Pittsburgh Steelers.
 On October 20, 2018, Burfict was fined $112,000 for hits in Week 6 on Antonio Brown and James Conner that the league considered unnecessary.
 Burfict was inactive for two games (Weeks 8–10) due to a hip injury he sustained during a Week 7 loss at the Kansas City Chiefs.

 On March 18, 2019, Burfict was released by the Bengals after seven seasons with the team.

 Oakland Raiders

-2019 season

 On March 19, 2019, Burfict signed a one-year, $5 million contract with the Oakland Raiders.
 Burfict made his debut with the Raiders in week 1 against the Denver Broncos.
 In the game, Burfict made six tackles in the 24–16 win.

 During Week 4 against the Indianapolis Colts, Burfict made a helmet-to-helmet hit on Jack Doyle and was ejected from the game.
 The next day, the NFL suspended Burfict for the rest of the 2019 season without pay.
-In a letter to Burfict notifying him of the suspension, NFL vice president of operations and chief disciplinarian Jon Runyan told Burfict that he had continued to "flagrantly abuse" player safety rules, despite numerous warnings from the league.
-This became the longest suspension for on-field misconduct in modern NFL history, more than doubling the five-game suspension mandated to Albert Haynesworth in 2006.
+In a letter informing Burfict of the suspension, NFL vice president of football operations and chief disciplinarian officer Jon Runyan upbraided Burfict for his history of personal fouls and illicit hits against opponents.
+Runyan added that he and the hearing officers that handle appeals for on-field misconduct had repeatedly warned Burfict about his play, to no avail.
+The 12-game suspension became the longest for on-field misconduct in modern NFL history, more than doubling the five-game suspension mandated to Albert Haynesworth in 2006.
 Burfict appealed his suspension, but on October 9, the suspension was upheld.
 Three days earlier, on October 6, the NFL had notified Burfict that it discovered another illegal hit in the game when he made a helmet-to-helmet hit against Colts running back Nyheim Hines, although no penalty was called at that time.
 He was reinstated on December 30, 2019.
-Since then, Burfict has indicated his intent to continue playing in the NFL; he became a free agent in 2020 at the conclusion of his one-year contract with the Raiders and has not declared that he is retired.
+Burfict became a free agent in 2020 at the conclusion of his one-year contract with the Raiders.
+He had every intention of continuing his career, but never played another meaningful down in the NFL again.

 NFL career statistics

+Coaching career

+On August 8, 2025, UNLV hired Burfict as a defensive analyst, working alongside Paul Guenther, who was serving as interim defensive coordinator.